AniketTati/BuildFit/docs/CORE_FEATURES_PLAN.md

 ## 🚀 Next Steps

-**Immediate Priority**: Start with **WORKOUT-EXEC-001 (Workout Session Manager)** as this unlocks the core user value - actually running workouts with live guidance.
+**✅ COMPLETED**: **WORKOUT-EXEC-001 (Workout Session Manager)** - Users can now run workouts with live guidance!

+**Current Priority**: **WORKOUT-BUILD-001 (Simple Workout Builder)** - Enable users to create the custom workouts you envisioned (jumping jack 30s → rest 30s → head rotation 10 → rest 20s → push up 20).

+**Current Status**:
+- ✅ Core workout execution experience is live and functional
+- 🔄 Ready to build workout creation interface
+- 📋 Community sharing and analytics features queued for next phases

-This gives users the primary value prop immediately, then we can build the workout creation and sharing features on top of this foundation.
+This gives users the primary value prop immediately, and now we can build the workout creation and sharing features on top of this solid foundation.

 ---

 *This plan focuses on delivering the core workout experience you envisioned while building on our solid technical foundation.*

+**Last Updated: July 28, 2025** - ✅ Workout Execution Engine Complete!